8 Joyous Events to Celebrate Hanukkah in Westchester

 Ring in the holiday season with these concerts, menorah lightings, celebrations, and more!

 Yeko Photo Studio | Adobe Stock

-In Mount Vernon, Sinai Free Synagogue will also be holding their ninth annual Fred Selsky Fundraising Chanukah Dinner & Festival.
-The evening starts out with a light snack at 6 p.m., followed by candle lighting, the choir, and participation from the temple’s religious school.
-A catered dinner of classic brisket, roasted chicken, salmon, and tons of latkes will follow at 7:45 p.m.
-(Don’t worry, veggie options are available!)
+In Mount Vernon, Sinai Free Synagogue will also be holding their tenth annual Fred Selsky Fundraising Chanukah Dinner & Festival.
+The evening starts out with a light snack at 6 p.m., followed by candle lighting, choir, and participation from the temple’s religious school.
+A catered dinner of classic brisket, roasted chicken, salmon, and tons of homemade latkes will follow at 7:45 p.m.
+(Don’t worry, veggie options are also available!)
 Tickets range from $10 to $36 (kids under 5 eat for free), and donations are encouraged, as all funds raised will go to the school’s scholarship fund.

-Bonus: A Little Something All Week Long
+Bonus: A Little Something All Season Long

 Located in Croton-on-Hudson, Temple Israel of Northern Westchester has put together a whole slew of activities to have to celebrating Hanukkah in style, not matter which days you’re free.
 Join the temple for the first ever Village of Croton Hanukkah Celebration and Tree Lighting at Vasallo Park on December 5, spotlighting the TINR choir.
 Enjoy some latkes and make your own applesauce on December 11.
 The youngest celebrants (age 5 and under, or so) can look forward to a morning of fun, food, and candle lighting on Sunday, December 15, while older kids (grades 8-12) will have their own party night on Wednesday the 18th.

 Head back to the park on the 22nd for the official Village Menorah Lighting with some holiday treats.
 All week long, from December 22-29, the temple will also be sheltering and providing meals for the homeless, forwhich volunteers and contributions are always needed and welcome.